DrKins/Tim-3/README.md

 # Tim-3 Bingo game

 Hello there!
 This is bingo game that is made by SPARK Team 3.
 We hope you like it :)
-You can try our game on this link : https://sparkteam3.000webhostapp.com/#/

 ## How it works?
 ```